mpkrass7/m_pkfire/content/post/2021-09-19-pretty-networks-with-plotly/index.md

 ### Build Nodes

 Here we set up our nodes.
 If they're in the top 5 by page rank we add them to one list, otherwise we add them to another.
 This accomplishes two things.
 First it is a very easy way to set the color of the top 5 group.
-More importantly, it also places those top 5 nodes in front of the other nodes, since they are applied to the Plotly canvas after
+More importantly, it also places those top 5 nodes in front of the other nodes, since they are applied to the plotly canvas after.

 ```python